-These consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the payment of liabilities in the ordinary course of business.
+These consolidated interim financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the payment of liabilities in the ordinary course of business.
 Should the Company be unable to continue as a going concern, it may be unable to realize the carrying value of its assets and to meet its liabilities as they become due.
-These consolidated financial statements do not reflect the adjustments or reclassification of assets and liabilities which would be necessary if the Company were unable to continue its operations.

-The Company is in the process of exploring and developing its resource interests and has not yet determined whether the interests contain a mineral resource.
-The recoverability of the amounts shown for resource interests are dependent upon the existence of an economically recoverable mineral resource, the ability of the Company to obtain necessary financing to complete the development of such mineral resources, and upon future profitable production.
-The operations of the Company for the next 12 months will be funded by the equity raised during the financing which closed December 20, 2010 ("the Financing").
+These consolidated interim financial statements do not reflect the adjustments or reclassification of assets and liabilities which would be necessary if the Company were unable to continue its operations.
+The Company is in the process of exploring and developing its mineral interests and has not yet determined whether the interests contain a commercially viable mineral resource.
+The recoverability of the amounts shown for mineral interests are dependent upon the existence of an economically recoverable mineral resource, the ability of the Company to obtain necessary financing to complete the development of such mineral resources, and upon future profitable production.
+The operations of the Company for the next 12 months will be funded by the equity raised during the Financings which closed December 20, 2010 ("the Financings"), as described below.

-The Financing involved the issuance of 4,825,000 units (the "Units") at a price of C\$0.50 per Unit, pursuant to a brokered private placement for gross proceeds of C\$2,412,500 and a non-brokered private placement of 10,696,499 Units at a price of C\$0.50 per Unit for total gross proceeds of C\$5,348,249.50.
-Each Unit consisted of one common share and one-half of one common share purchase warrant (the "Warrant").
-Each whole Warrant entitled the holder to acquire one common share at the exercise price of C\$0.75 on or before December 20, 2012.
-The combined gross proceeds from the Financing were C\$7,760,749.50.
+The Financings involved the issuance of 4,825,000 units (the "Units") at a price of C\$0.50 per Unit, pursuant to a brokered private placement for gross proceeds of C\$2,412,500 and a non-brokered private placement of 10,696,499 Units at a price of C\$0.50 per Unit for total gross proceeds of C\$5,348,249.50.
+Each Unit consisted of one common share of the Company ("Common Shares") and one-half of one common share purchase warrant (the "Warrant").
+Each whole Warrant entitled the holder to acquire one Common Share at the exercise price of C\$0.75 on or before December 20, 2012.
+The combined gross proceeds from the Financings were C\$7,760,749.50.

-The Company also paid compensation under the Financing by way of the issuance of 272,970 finders' units and 337,750 broker units and a collective cash commission of \$390,419 USD.
-Each finder and broker unit is exercisable into one common share and one half warrant for a period of 24 months after December 20, 2012 at an exercise price of C\$0.50 per unit.
-Each resulting warrant is exercisable into one common share at an exercise price of C\$0.75.
+The Company also paid compensation under the Financings by way of the issuance of 272,970 finders' units and 337,750 broker units and a collective cash commission of \$390,419 USD.
+Each finder and broker unit is exercisable into one Common Share and one half of one common share purchase warrant of the Company for a period of 24 months on or before December 20, 2012 at an exercise price of C\$0.50 per unit.
+Each resulting Warrant is exercisable into one Common Share at an exercise price of C\$0.75.